-Phonics Phonic Children in reception will be learning to: Examples of how to support this: Listen attentively, move to and talk about music, expressing their feelings and responses.
-Give children an insight into new musical worlds.
-Introduce them to different kinds of music from across the globe, including traditional and folk music from Britain.
-Invite musicians in to play music to children and talk about it.
-Encourage children to listen attentively to music.
-Discuss changes and patterns as a piece of music develops.
-Watch and talk about dance and performance art, expressing their feelings and responses.
+Children in reception will be learning to: Examples of how to support this: Watch and talk about dance and performance art, expressing their feelings and responses.
 Offer opportunities for children to go to a live performance, such as a pantomime, play, music or dance performance.
 Provide related costumes and props for children to incorporate into their pretend play.
 Sing in a group or on their own, increasingly matching the pitch and following the melody.
 Play pitch-matching games, humming or singing short phrases for children to copy.
 Use songs with and without words - children may pitch match more easily with sounds like 'ba'.
 Sing call-and-response songs, so that children can echo phrases of songs you sing.
 Introduce new songs gradually and repeat them regularly.
 Sing slowly, so that children can listen to the words and the melody of the song.

-4-5 Phonics Peter Phonics Phon Children in reception will be learning to: Examples of how to support this: Develop storylines in their pretend play.
+Honis e do ed ever Children in reception will be learning to: Examples of how to support this: Develop storylines in their pretend play.
 Provide a wide range of props for play which encourage imagination.
 Suggestions: different lengths and styles of fabric can become capes, the roof of a small den, a picnic rug or an invisibility cloak.
 Support children in deciding which role they might want to play and learning how to negotiate, be patient and solve conflicts.
 Help children who find it difficult to join in pretend play.
 Stay next to them and comment on the play.
 Model joining in.
 Discuss how they might get involved.
 Explore and engage in music making and dance, performing solo or in groups.
 Notice and encourage children to keep a steady beat, this may be whilst singing and tapping their knees, dancing to music, or making their own music with instruments and sound makers.
 Play movement and listening games that use different sounds for different movements.
 Suggestions: march to the sound of the drum or creep to the sound of the maraca.

-Model how to tap rhythms to accompany words, such as tapping the syllables of names, objects, animals and the lyrics of a song.
+Children in reception will be learning to: Examples of how to support this: Model how to tap rhythms to accompany words, such as tapping the syllables of names, objects, animals and the lyrics of a song.
 Play music with a pulse for children to move in time with and encourage them to respond to changes: they could jump when the music suddenly becomes louder, for example.
 Encourage children to create their own music.
+Encourage children to replicate choreographed dances, such as pop songs and traditional dances from around the world.
+Encourage children to choreograph their own dance moves, using some of the steps and techniques they have learnt.